This huge flying boat had a wingspan of 126 feet and was crewed by five US Navy aviators and one US Coast Guardsman

 The 100th anniversary of this remarkable U.S. Naval aviation achievement will be celebrated next year – on May 27, 2019.

 One of the two NC-4 pilots was Lt.
-Walter Hinton, USN.
-He was born in Van Wert, Ohio, where he saw a poster urging young men to “Join the Navy and See the World.”
-He did just that and with a fascination for flying, went into Naval aviation.
+Walter Hinton USN.
+As a youth, he saw a poster urging young men to “Join the Navy and See the World.”
+He did just that and with a fascination for flying, went into naval aviation.
 In his later years, he was a special guest on an early trans-Atlantic flight in a Concorde.
-His hazardous flight in the NC-4 took 19 days….the supersonic Concorde flight was less than 4 stress-free hours.
+His hazardous flight in the NC-4 took 19 days – the supersonic Concorde flight was less than 4 stress-free hours.

 Ensign Herbert Rodd, USN was the radio officer.
 He was an important crew member since he was the link to the outside world and the one to alert rescue ships of their inflight emergencies and location.
 On one worry-free leg of the flight, he was asked by Lt.
 Breese to send his wife a message.
 Rodd said that he couldn’t because: “I tried to send one to my girl but the Marconi telegraph man couldn’t accept it since there were no rates listed for messages from airplanes.”